nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**:

-1. User chooses to add contact of a person.
+1. User requests to add contact of a person.
 2. PoochPlanner updates list of persons.
 3. PoochPlanner confirms success update.